carmecorbi/mcv-c5-team1/week3/README.md

 | **Loss**    | 0.26       | 3.98            | 1.85      |

 ### Conclusions
-Among the three tokenization approaches, word-piece (Bert) clearly outperforms both character-level (which failed completely) and word-level representations.
-All models suffer from severe overfitting, with the word-piece model showing a large generalization gap despite getting the best training metrics.
+Among the three tokenization approaches,**wordpiece-level tokenization (BERT)** clearly outperforms both character-level and word-level representations.
+However, all models suffered from severe overfitting, with the wordpiece model showing a large generalization gap despite achieving the best training metrics.

-These findings suggest that while tokenization strategy significantly impacts model capabilities, additional regularization, model modifications, or pre-training are necessary to address generalization issues.
+These findings suggest that while the choice of tokenization strategy significantly impacts model performance, additional regularization, model modifications, or pre-training may be necessary to address generalization issues.

 ## Change the Encoder of the Baseline Model to VGG-16
-In this task, we replaced the ResNet-18 encoder with a VGG-16 encoder.
-The VGG-16 model is a convolutional neural network (CNN) architecture with 16 layers, which is commonly used in image classification tasks.
+In this task, we replaced the ResNet-18 encoder with a **VGG-16 encoder**.
+VGG-16 is a convolutional neural network (CNN) architecture with 16 layers, often used for image classification tasks.

-The GRU decoder remains unchanged from the baseline model and the text representation level used is Wordpiece-level.
+The **GRU decoder** remains unchanged from the baseline model, and the text representation level used is **wordpiece-level**.

 **Train Encoder VGG-16**: